amaadoromar/Hybrid-IndicateursStatistiques/README.md

 # Hybrid App for Statistical Indicators Visualization

 This Hybrid App was developed during an internship at the Haut Commissariat au plan between May and July 2021.
 It uses Vue JS and Ionic Framework for frontend development, which allows users to visualize statistical indicators on their mobile devices.
-The app is powered by a backend API built with NodeJS and ExpressJS, which connects to a MySQL database, the admin panel is a PHP script and it serves to add categories , indicators and sections that are displayed in the app.
+The app is powered by a backend API built with NodeJS and ExpressJS, which connects to a MySQL database, the admin panel is a PHP script and it serves to add categories , indicators and sections that are displayed within the app.

 # Features